eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 - For the other day that you are not presenting, you are required to be present to watch other teams' videos (you can either join in person or via Zoom).

-For the Canvas submission, you should upload the video as an mp4.
+For the Canvas submission, you should upload the video as an MP4 file.
 You will turn this in on Canvas as a team (ie, one per project team).
-You may include the mp4 as an mp4 or as a zip file.
+You may include the video as an mp4 or as a zip file.
 You may also include any slides (in PDF) used in your video.
 If you do this, include it in the zip file.